September 18th 2017

-Section 88 of the Education and Inspections Act 2006 requires governing boards of maintained schools to have regard to the statutory guidance from the Secretary of State for Education in making and reviewing a written statement of behaviour.
-The Governing Board has a duty to produce, and review, a written statement of general principles to guide the Head teacher in determining measures to promote good behaviour and discipline amongst pupils.
+Section 88 of the Education and Inspections Act 2006 requires governing bodies of maintained schools to have regard to the statutory guidance from the secretary of state for Education in making and reviewing a written statement of behaviour.
+The Governing Body has a duty to produce, and review, a written statement of general principles to guide the Head teacher in determining measures to promote good behaviour and discipline amongst pupils.
 The document ‘Behaviour and discipline in schools’ – Guidance for governing bodies’ has been used as a reference in producing this Statement of Behaviour Principles.

 Schools are required to have a Behaviour Policy which includes the school rules.
 It is the responsibility of the Head teacher along with the staff in the school to produce our school’s Care and Management of Children Policy and the duty of the Governing Body to provide the Head teacher with a clear written statement of the principles around which the Care and Management of Children Policy will be formed and follow.
 The Statement of Behaviour Principles will be reviewed annually to take account of any legislative or other changes which may affect the content or relevance of this document.

 In deciding on these Behaviour Principles, the Governors consulted with parents, pupils, school staff and the Head teacher in order to ensure that the Principles are both relevant and appropriate for the standard of behaviour expected (school rules); the use of rewards and sanctions; the circumstances in which reasonable force will be used and when multi-agency assessment will be considered for pupils who display continuous disruptive behaviour in our school.

 Right to feel safe at all times: